weaviate/weaviate-io/developers/weaviate/current/retriever-vectorizer-modules/text2vec-openai.md

 # How to use

-* When sending a request to Weaviate, you can set the API key on query time: `X-OpenAI-Api-Key: <openai-api-key>`.
+* If the OpenAI API key is not set in the module, you can set the API key on query time by adding the following to the HTTP header: `X-OpenAI-Api-Key: <openai-api-key>`.
-* New GraphQL vector search parameters made available by this module can be found [here](../graphql-references/vector-search-parameters.html#neartext).
+* Using this module will enable GraphQL vector search parameters in Weaviate.
+They can be found [here](../graphql-references/vector-search-parameters.html#neartext).

 ## Example